 Not every keyword makes a great keyword for a landing page.
-On the same subject : Are They Really Worth It?.
+On the same subject : What’s New At Ahrefs?
+(September 2021).

 Usually, a keyword needs to have some transactional intent for Google to display landing pages in the search results.
 In your keyword research, you will want to focus on these keywords.

 If Page 1 is full of long-form blog posts and guides, you will bang your head against the wall trying to rank a landing page.
 If you do see another landing page in the top positions, that is a strong indicator that you can rank as well.